davidxw/power-platform-azure-vnet-demo/README.md

 The demo contains the following sections - you can choose to use all or some of them:

-* Bicep template and a guide to create Azure resources (inlcuding VNets) and link them to a Power Platform environment - if you complete this step you will be able to use private Azure resources in your Power Platform environment and call them from Power Apps and Power Automate flows.
+* Bicep template and a guide to create Azure resources (inlcuding VNets) and link them to a Power Platform environment - if you complete this step you will be able to use private Azure resources in your Power Platform environment and call them from Power Apps and Power Automate flows using supported connectors.
 * Samples for the Power Platform connectors that support connectivity to resources in an Azure VNet.
 You can use these samples after you have set up the Azure resource contained in this demo, or you can modify them to use your own Azure resources.
 Demos of the following connectors are included:
   * Azure Blob Storage
   * Custom Connectors - connecting to your custom APIs